nathanfrc/gym-irlanda/README.md

 | GET | /workouts/{id}/comments | search all comments by workouts  |

 ## CheckWorkouts
+endpoints to manage people's workouts, created by their trainers
 | Method | Route | description |
 | ------ | ------ | ------ |
 | POST | /CheckWorkout |create a new comments |